Vegan White Bean Chili Recipe

 - zest and juice from 1 lime (approx. 1/8 cup lime juice and 1 tbsp zest)

-- In a large pot over medium heat, sauté onions, garlic and jalapeño in the olive oil until translucent and fragrant, about 5 minutes.
+- Cook Onion, Garlic and Jalapeno: In a large pot over medium heat, sauté onions, garlic and jalapeño in the olive oil until translucent and fragrant, about 5 minutes.

-- Add all of the spices and sauté for an additional 2-3 minutes.
+- Add Spices: Add cumin, paprika, thyme, oregano and chili flakes and sauté for an additional 2-3 minutes.

-- Add the potatoes and broth and bring to a simmer.
-Cook for 10 minutes until the potatoes are fork tender.
+- Add Potato and Broth: Add the potatoes and broth and bring to a simmer.
+Cook for 10 minutes, uncovered, until the potatoes are fork tender.

-- Add beans and continue to simmer lightly for 15-20 minutes.
+- Add Beans: Add beans and continue to simmer lightly for 15-20 minutes.

-- With a potato masher or immersion blender, pulse or mash potatoes and beans 3 or 4 times to create some texture.
+- Mash: With a potato masher or immersion blender, pulse or mash potatoes and beans 3 or 4 times to create texture and thicken.
+You could also scoop 1-2 cups of the chili into a high-speed blender or food processor, blend briefly then pour back into the pot and give it a good stir to combine.

-- Fold in corn and cilantro and turn off the heat.
+- Add Cilantro: Fold in corn and cilantro and turn off the heat.

-- Finish chilli with fresh lime juice, lime zest and fresh cracked black pepper.
-Serve hot with finely chopped green onions and avocado.
+- Add Lime: Finish chili by stirring in fresh lime juice, lime zest and fresh cracked black pepper.
+Serve hot with finely chopped green onions and avocado or any other toppings of choice.

 Storing: Let cool then store in airtight container in the fridge for up to 5 days or in the freezer for up to 3 months.
 Reheat stovetop or in the microwave until heated to your preference.